hujhax/austin-improv-wiki/Sarah Marie Curry.md

 **Sarah Marie Curry** is an actor, theater manager, improviser, and improv teacher.

 ## History
-Sarah Marie Curry has been an acting singing improvising artistic adventurer for over twelve years, with extensive experience in musical theatre and theatre management.
-She has been an improvisational actress since 2009 and has clocked over 120 performance hours thus far.
-In addition to pursuing improv and acting, Sarah Marie has recently undertaken rhythmic improvisation as a medium by directing *[[Racket|Racket: Improvised Stomp]]* at [[The Institution Theater]].
-She is a current member and ongoing performer with [[Girls Girls Girls]] Improvised Musicals (one of the oldest improv troupes in Austin) and [[Improv for Evil]] (one of the most evil troupes in Austin) and regularly performs long form narrative with [[The Hideout Theatre]], [[Gnap!
-Theater Projects]], and [[The Institution Theater]].
+Sarah Marie is an acting, singing, improvising, artistic adventurer living in Austin Texas.
+She has extensive experience in musical theatre and has been recognized for her work in local productions of Bloody Bloody Andrew Jackson, Company and I Love You Because (to name a few).
+She has been an improvisational actress since 2009 and is a proud member of the B. Iden Payne Award Winning Troupe: Girls Girls Girls Improvised Musicals and regularly performs and teaches improv with The Institution Theater.

 ## Troupes
 * [[Girls Girls Girls]]